 - 250 g / 8.8 oz double/heavy cream

 - 4 tbsp unsweetened cocoa powder

-- 4 tbsp powdered erythritol
+- 4 tbsp powdered erythritol (So Nourished)

 - Put all ingredients for the chocolate mascarpone mousse in a blender or bowl.
 Blend or whisk with an electric mixer until well combined and the whipping cream starts to thicken.
 Stop when you have a creamy consistency.
 Do not over-mix!